enrico-spada/jidindinesh.github.io/_posts/2019-01-13-Why-Hinton's-And-Yann-LeCun's-Blessings-Could-Not-Help-Graphs.md

 Each graph has a variable size of unordered nodes and each node in a graph has a different number of neighbors, causing some important operations (e.g., convolutions), which are easy to compute in the image domain, but are not directly applicable to the graph domain any more.
 Furthermore, a core assumption of existing machine learning algorithms is that instances are independent of each other.
 However, this is not the case for graph data where each instance (node) is related to others (neighbors) via some complex linkage information, which is used to capture the interdependence among data, including citationship, friendship, and interactions.

+### How is Image domain different from Graph Domain
+> Image data is Euclidean data whereas graphs and manifolds are Non Euclidean data.

 ![](https://i.ibb.co/tCJ3j77/Screenshot-86.png)

 [Micheal Bronstein](https://people.lu.usi.ch/bronstem/) is to [Geometric Deep Learning](https://www.youtube.com/watch?v=ptcBmEHDWds) what Geoffrey Hinton is to Deep Learning.
 Simple as that !